-- Set the default value for the extractable attribute of new symmetric keys in the endpoint settings.
-Endpoint-specific setting overrides the global endpoint settings. - Explicitly specify the value of the extractable attribute when creating or registering a new symmetric key. - Modify the extractable attribute of an existing symmetric key.
+• Set the default value for the extractable attribute of new symmetric keys in the endpoint settings.
+Endpoint-specific setting overrides the global endpoint settings.

+- Explicitly specify the value of the extractable attribute when creating or registering a new symmetric key. - Modify the extractable attribute of an existing symmetric key.

 c.
-As a user who has the SYSDBA or SYSKM administrative privilege, perform a rekey operation in the primary and standby databases.
-Use the following syntax:
+As a user who has the SYSDBA or SYSKM administrative privilege, perform a rekey operation in the primary database.

 '''

-ADMINISTER KEY MANAGEMENT SET [ENCRYPTION] KEY
+ADMINISTER KEY MANAGEMENT SET [ENCRYPTION] KEY [FORCE KEYSTORE] [USING TAG 'tag_name'] IDENTIFIED BY [EXTERNAL STORE | keystore password;

-[FORCE KEYSTORE]

-[USING TAG 'tag_name']

-IDENTIFIED BY [EXTERNAL STORE | keystore_password]

-[WITH BACKUP [USING 'backup identifier'']];

 '''